Suggested Test Dates and Score Requirements

 Are there alternatives to retaking the TOEFL or IELTS exams for admitted students?

 Admitted students who score a minimum 23 in the TOEFL speaking, and a 26 in all other TOEFL categories, or a minimum 6 in the IELTS speaking, and a 7 in all other IELTS categories, do not have to retake the language exams.
 Instead, they can take the Academic English Proficiency Assessment (AEPA), a 30-minute interview with a UChicago language specialist.
-If they score a “Proficient” or higher, following this interview format, those students can matriculate provided that they take the Academic English Pre-Matriculation Program (AEPP) in August.
+If they score a “Proficient” or higher, those students can matriculate provided that they take the Academic English Pre-Matriculation Program (AEPP) in August.

 The AEPP is highly recommended for all international students who do not have English as a native language, even if your TOEFL scores are well above our thresholds.
 The AEPP will teach you how to bring your written work to the professional level.
 It will also help ensure that you do as well as possible with your graduate course work.